 The RPD does engage in a range of informal community intervention and violence prevention initiatives.
 These include being present in the community and having officers regularly leave their patrol cars to engage the public.
-As well as participating in and organizing community events, including fundraising initiatives led by Chief Schaffrick.
+The RPD also participates in and organizes community events, including fundraising initiatives led by Chief Schaffrick.